 This section covers general optimization techniques for your Google Cloud environment.
 You can also perform any optimization activity that's specific to your infrastructure and to the services that you're using.

 One of the biggest advantages of adopting a public cloud environment like Google Cloud, is that you can use well-defined interfaces such as Cloud APIs to provision, configure, and manage resources.
-You can define your infrastructure as code (IaC), and you can version it using your version control system of choice.
+You can define your Infrastructure as Code (IaC) using tools like Deployment Manager and Terraform, and you can version it using your version control system of choice.